-Mary Zendejas has never met a challenge she couldn’t tackle and overcome.
+Councilwoman Mary Zendejas was elected to represent the 1st District of Long Beach in November of 2019 becoming the first Latina wheelchair user to be elected to public office in the nation.
 As an infant, she was diagnosed with Polio, and later in High School started using a wheelchair daily.
 Her passion for living and working hard is rooted in seeing her parents, a field hand and factory worker, provide their children a better life.
-Their hard-work allowed Mary to go to California State University, Long Beach (CSULB) and become the first in her family to graduate from college.
+Their hard work allowed Mary to go to California State University, Long Beach (CSULB) and become the first in her family to graduate from college.

-Currently, she is serving her second term on the Long Beach Transit (LBT) Board of Directors.
-LBT is a leading agency in the transportation industry and a multimillion-dollar company.
+Currently, Mary is also currently a board member of several local non-profits and advocacy organizations, including the Murphy Foundation Board and is the current President of the Disabled Resource Center.
+She is also a former member of the Long Beach Transit Board of Directors.
 During her time at Long Beach Transit, she has led the effort to streamline access and reliability of paratransit services throughout the system and has helped to implement zero-emission buses into the fleet.
 Mary is also currently a board member of several local non-profits and advocacy organizations, including the Murphy Foundation Board and the Disabled Resource Center.

 Mary has been widely recognized and honored throughout her career.
 She has received several awards including the American Women’s Business Association’s Diamond in the Sky award, The California Conference for Equality and Justice (CCEJ) Gene Lentzner Human Relations Award, the Teachers Association of Long Beach (TALB) Human Rights Award, Patrick O’Donnell’s “Women of Distinction” Award and The Long Beach Post “40 under 40” Award, to name a few.